cmusatyalab/GatingWCA/README.md

 sudo chown $USER /path/to/this/repository/server/keys/privkey.pem sudo chown $USER /path/to/this/repository/server/keys/fullchain.pem
 ```
-3. Create a Python (^3.8) virtual environment and install poetry if you have not done so.
+3. Create a Python3.8 virtual environment and install poetry if you have not done so.
 ```
-python3 -m venv venv
+python3.8 -m venv venv
 source venv/bin/activate
 pip install --upgrade pip
 pip install poetry